 The Compensation Committee and Mr. Jacobs further considered that both executives have been tasked with primary responsibility for establishing and implementing uniform internal policies within the Company, so that other members of senior management can focus on building the Lazard franchise and cultivating client relationships.
-With respect to Mr. Bucaille, the Compensation Committee and Mr. Jacobs discussed his contribution to the overall strength of the Company as well as his dedication in connection with his responsibilities as Chief Financial Officer.
-With respect to Mr. Hoffman, the Compensation Committee and Mr. Jacobs discussed his wide-ranging responsibility for overseeing worldwide legal and compliance operations during a period of continuing legal and regulatory reform, as well as his diverse responsibilities for overseeing internal audit, global communications and legislative and regulatory affairs.
+With respect to Mr. Bucaille, the Compensation Committee and Mr. Jacobs discussed his contribution to the overall strength of the Company and its initiatives, as well as his dedication in connection with his responsibilities as Chief Financial Officer.
+With respect to Mr. Hoffman, the Compensation Committee and Mr. Jacobs discussed his contribution to the overall strength of the Company and its initiatives, as well as his wide-ranging responsibility for overseeing worldwide legal and compliance operations during a period of continuing legal and regulatory reform, and his diverse responsibilities for overseeing internal audit, global communications and legislative and regulatory affairs.
 Mr. Jacobs noted that Mr. Hoffman was a key contributor to the collective management team, providing leadership, advice and guidance to him, as CEO, and to the Compensation Committee, and Mr. Jacobs further noted that Mr. Hoffman also provides such advice and guidance to the Board of Directors.

-Based on Mr. Jacobs' recommendation, the Compensation Committee approved the following incentive compensation for each of Mr. Bucaille and Mr. Hoffman for their performance in 2012: Mr. Bucaille received a cash bonus of \$727,500, a PRSU award valued at \$1.44 million (based on the achievement of performance goals at the target level) and an RSU award valued at \$282,500; Mr. Hoffman received a cash bonus of \$757,500, a PRSU award valued at \$1.49 million (based on the achievement of performance goals at the target level) and an

-RSU award valued at \$307,500.
-The PRSUs and RSUs awarded to Messrs.
-Bucaille and Hoffman constituted approximately 54% of their total compensation for 2012.
+The Compensation Committee approved the following incentive compensation for each of Messrs.
+Bucaille and Hoffman for their performance in 2013: Mr. Bucaille received a cash bonus of \$702,500 and a PRSU award valued at \$1.848 million (based on the achievement of performance goals at the target level); Mr. Hoffman received a cash bonus of \$732,500 and a PRSU award valued at \$1.918 million (based on the achievement of performance goals at the target level).
+The PRSUs awarded to Messrs.
+Bucaille and Hoffman constituted approximately 56% of their total compensation for 2013.
 The total performance-based compensation awarded to Messrs.
-Bucaille and Hoffman constituted approximately 77% of their total compensation for 2012.
+Bucaille and Hoffman constituted approximately 77% of their total compensation for 2013.

-The following table shows the base salary and incentive compensation paid to our NEOs for their performance in 2012 in the manner it was considered by the Compensation Committee.
-This presentation differs from that contained in the Summary Compensation Table for 2012 in the following respects:
+The following table shows the base salary and incentive compensation awarded to our NEOs for their performance in 2013 in the manner it was considered by the Compensation Committee.
+This presentation differs from that contained in the Summary Compensation Table for 2013 in the following respects:

-- by showing the full grant date value of the PRSUs (assuming payout at the target level), RSUs and LFIs granted on March 12, 2013, which related to 2012 performance but are not reflected in the Summary Compensation Table for 2012 because they were granted after the end of our 2012 fiscal year; - by excluding the full grant date value of the RSUs and LFIs granted on February 10, 2012, which are included in the Summary Compensation Table for 2012, as they related to 2011 performance; - by excluding the "Change in Pension Value" and "All Other Compensation" columns for each year, because they are not tied to the NEO's performance for the applicable year; and - by presenting \$940,000 of Mr. Bhutani's 2012 bonus as a deferred cash award, since this award was not paid in February 2013 at the same time as our regular bonuses, but will be paid in May 2013, contingent on Mr. Bhutani's continued employment until the payment date.
+- by showing the value of the PRSUs (assuming payout at the target level) and LFIs granted on February 20, 2014, which related to 2013 performance but are not reflected in the Summary Compensation Table for 2013 because they were granted after the end of our 2013 fiscal year; - by excluding the value of the PRSUs (assuming payout at the target level), RSUs and LFIs granted on March 12, 2013, which are included in the Summary Compensation Table for 2013, as they related to 2012 performance; - by reflecting the notional value of the PRSUs (assuming payout at the target level) and RSUs approved by the Compensation Committee at the time of grant, rather than the grant date fair value as determined for accounting purposes; - by excluding the "Change in Pension Value" and "All Other Compensation" columns for each year, because they are not tied to the NEO's performance for the applicable year; and - by presenting \$997,500 of Mr. Bhutani's 2013 bonus as a deferred cash award, since this award was not paid in February 2014 at the same time as our regular bonuses, but will be paid in May 2014, contingent on Mr. Bhutani's continued employment until the payment date.